holmesmainsend/weather-dashboard/README.md

 ## Purpose
 A web application allowing you to get the current weather conditions and 5-day forecast for any city you search.

+## Note
+Clear your browser's localStorage before your first use of this application.

 ## Built With
 * HTML
 * CSS